 Start your future facility off right by allowing potential sponsors a role in the naming.
 While you may not like the idea of a branded partner’s naming idea coming before a more community-oriented one, the privilege is an expensive one for potential sponsors.

 If you still want to maintain major naming rights, consider offering up smaller portions of the stadium, like seating sections.
-Keep in mind, though, that they’re unlikely to bring in as much cash as would the entire stadium, for obvious reasons.
+For obvious reasons, though, they’re unlikely to bring in as much cash as would the entire stadium.

 This is where it pays to know your customers.
-Understanding the demographic your facility serves will help you find sponsors looking to reach it.
+Understanding your facility's demographics will help you find sponsors looking to reach it.

 Asking for sponsorships is a bit like writing a cover letter for a job position—it isn’t 100% necessary to personalize your inquiry, but the more often you do, the higher the chance you’ll actually be given the time of day.
 In written correspondence, you should show that you’ve thoroughly considered the company at hand by stating, in no uncertain terms, why this would be beneficial for them.